 power2max makes spider-based power meters for the road, MTB, gravel and track.
-These are some of our very favorite power meters.
-They are remarkably accurate, durable and worry free.
+These are some of our favorite power meters.
+They are accurate, durable and worry free.
 Many staff bikes here at Power Meter City have power2max power meters on them.
-You can purchase these power meters as a stand-alone spider that you bolt onto your current crankset, or as a complete crankset (power meter plus new cranks).
-These power meters feature dual-leg power measurement, left/right balance, Bluetooth SMART and auto-zero, among other features. power2max power meters fit virtually every crankset, including SRAM, Cannondale, FSA, ROTOR, Specialized, Easton, Race Face, Shimano and more.
+You can buy these power meters as a stand-alone spider that you bolt onto your current crankset, or as a complete crankset (power meter plus new cranks).
+These power meters feature dual-leg power, left/right balance, Bluetooth SMART and auto-zero, among other features. power2max power meters fit virtually every crankset, including SRAM, Cannondale, FSA, ROTOR, Specialized, Easton, Race Face, Shimano and more.

 power2max makes two versions of their power meter: NGeco and NG.
 The NGeco is the base version that is more affordably priced.
 The NG is the premier version.
-The NG features slightly better accuracy (+/- 1.0%), a rechargeable battery, a longer warranty and some additional training metrics.
+The NG features slightly better accuracy, a rechargeable battery, a longer warranty and some additional training metrics.
 Please see the chart at bottom for a full breakout.

 If you purchase a power2max crank spider, installation requires that you remove your current crankset, replace your spider with the power2max and reinstall your crankset.
-In addition, for certain cranksets, a lock ring tool (which we sell) is necessary to remove the spider.
-If you purchase a complete crankset, you simply remove your current crankset and install the new one.
+In addition, for certain cranks, a lock ring tool (which we sell) is necessary to remove the spider.
+If you purchase a complete crankset, you simply remove your current crank and install the new one.

 power2max power meters measure power at the spider.
-Therefore, they are able to measure the power that is generated by both legs.
+Therefore, they are able to measure power from both legs.
 In addition, they feature left/right power balance.
-With this, the power meter can tell you approximately how much power is being generated by each leg.
+With this, the power meter can tell you how much power is being generated by each leg.
 Power balance comes standard on the NG models, however it’s a paid upgrade on the NGeco models.

 What really stands out for the power2max is its accuracy and durability.
-This power meters just provide accurate power meter data week in and week out, which is really what you want from your power meter.
+These power meters provide good power meter data week in and week out, which is what you want from your power meter.
 In addition, you can get up to a five-year warranty on the NG.

 The NGeco power meters use a CR2450 battery.
-Battery life is around 300-400-hours, very good for a user replaceable battery.
-The NG power meters use a rechargeable battery and get about 150 hours of battery life.
+Battery life is around 300-400-hours, which is very good for a user replaceable battery.
+The NG power meters use a rechargeable battery and gets about 150 hours of battery life.

 All power2max power meters have both ANT+ and Bluetooth SMART.
-This means they can be used with any bicycle computer, smart phone or tablet.
+Therefore, they can be used with any bicycle computer, smart phone or tablet.
 You can also use them with indoor training apps such as Zwift.